Skip to main content

 ENGL 40693 20th Century British and Irish Poetry

 The Publication and Communications concentration aims to provide students with the background knowledge and skills required to participate in the writing, editing, and publishing of multiple genres and media.
-English or Writing majors who concentrate in Publication and Communications develop skills such as audience analysis, adaptation, collaborative writing dynamics, style, and document design.
+English or Writing and Rhetoric majors who concentrate in Publication and Communications develop skills such as audience analysis, adaptation, collaborative writing dynamics, style, and document design.
 Such coursework helps students prepare for careers in publishing, marketing, editing, non-profit or grant writing, or any business communication.
 Students who intend to pursue graduate study in Rhetoric and Composition, Communications, or Information Science may also find that this coursework gives them a competitive advantage.

 Choose from among the following courses: